Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-Music is a specific type of audio data that plays a significant role in our daily lives.
-As a form of expressive art, music is considered to be the carrier and reflection of one's inner world.
-Generally speaking, the music itself has various genres such as traditional classical music, symphony, modern pop, country music, etc. The music categorization can oftentimes be rather subjective, with less strict and rigorous taxonomy for a specific genre.
-One common feature of those different genres is that a music piece with high auditory quality has a relatively large sampling rate.
+\textbf{Music.} Music is a specific type of audio data that plays a significant role in our daily lives.
+As a form of expressive art, music is considered as the carrier and reflection of one's inner world.
+Generally speaking, the music itself has various genres such as traditional classical music, symphony, modern pop, country music, etc. \re{Furthermore, music can also be classified into diegetic and incidental categories.
+Diegetic music is integral to the narrative, existing within the story's universe and perceived by its characters.
+In contrast, incidental music is intended solely for the audience's experience, underscoring emotions and scenes without being part of the story's world.} The music categorization can often be subjective, with less strict and rigorous taxonomy for a specific genre.
+One common feature of those genres is that a music piece with high auditory quality has a relatively large sampling rate.
 For example, for the music with CD quality, the sampling rate is 44.1kHz~\cite{jukebox}, which leads to over 2 million data points for a one-minute musical piece.